On the Beach (1959 film): Production

-The film was part of a "mini boom" of foreign productions in Australia in the late 1950s.

-The U.S. Department of Defense refused to cooperate in the production of the film, not allowing access to its nuclear-powered submarines.
-The British submarine HMS Andrew was used to portray the fictional United States Navy nuclear-powered submarine USS Sawfish.
+The U.S. Department of Defense refused to cooperate in the production of the film and denied access to its nuclear-powered submarines.
+The British submarine HMS Andrew was used to portray the USS Sawfish.
 Additional resources were supplied by the Royal Australian Navy, including the use of HMAS Melbourne.
-The exteriors of the Navy base were filmed at Williamstown Naval Dockyard.
+The exteriors of the naval base were filmed at Williamstown Naval Dockyard.

-Ava Gardner's wardrobe was created for her in Rome by the Fontana Sisters, three iconic Italian fashion designers, who had previously dressed Gardner in The Barefoot Contessa and The Sun Also Rises.

-It has been claimed that Ava Gardner described Melbourne as "the perfect place to make a film about the end of the world."
-However, the purported quotation was invented by journalist Neil Jillett, who was writing for The Sydney Morning Herald at the time.
-His original draft of a tongue-in-cheek piece about the making of the film said that he had not been able to confirm a third-party report that Ava Gardner had made this remark.
-The newspaper's sub-editor changed it to read as a direct quotation from Gardner.
-It was published in that form and entered Melbourne folklore very quickly.
+Ava Gardner's wardrobe was created in Rome by the Fontana Sisters, three iconic Italian fashion designers who had previously dressed Gardner in The Barefoot Contessa and The Sun Also Rises.
+Gardner is said to have described Melbourne as "the perfect place to make a film about the end of the world."
+However, the quotation was invented by journalist Neil Jillett of The Sydney Morning Herald.
+The quote entered Melbourne folklore very quickly.

 Frank Chacksfield's orchestral performance of the love theme from On the Beach was released as a single in 1960, reaching #47 on the Billboard Hot 100 chart.

-Differences between the novel and film

-Nevil Shute was displeased with the final cut of the film, feeling that too many changes had been made at the expense of the story's integrity.
-After initial collaboration with producer/director Stanley Kramer, it was obvious that Shute's concerns were not being addressed; subsequently, he provided minimal assistance to the production.
-Gregory Peck agreed with Shute but, in the end, Kramer's ideas won out.
-Shute felt that Captain Towers and Davidson having a love affair ruined a central element of the novel, that is, Towers' fidelity to his long-dead American wife.